Kotlin/KEEP/proposals/enum-entries.md

 The proposal has two main risks:

-The potential source-compatibility issue for `entries` property in the companion objects within a Enum.
+The first is the potential source-compatibility issue for `entries` property in the companion object within an Enum.
 After the implementation of the proposed change as is, the following existing code will change its behaviour:

 ```kotlin